KSta2094/MacOs-Menu-Bar/README.md

 ## FUNCTIONALITY

 Some noteable feature are
-- Dynamic song names and current program names
+- Dynamic song names and current program names (song name cuts off realy because I have a macbook with a notch and i didn't want it to obtruct my view of the song  so I did it my self)
 - Custom battery indicator